svgeesus/EuroMPE/Duophonic/performance-dac.md

 Capture some MIDI output from the Roli Seaboard to see what rate of changes is sent on changes in pressure etc; suspect it is fairly slow (and 7bit).

+Test using pitch bend, or slow filter sweeps with some resonance

 Remember same board is used for the analog general CC CV section, so also capture some data on that (mod wheel, breath, etc).
 Some of these are 14bit CC:

 - Modulation Wheel (CC01+CC33)